Goal-directed graph construction using reinforcement learning: Experimental Setup

-\paragraph{Baselines.} We compare against the following approaches: \begin{itemize} \item \textit{Random}: Randomly selects an available action. \item \textit{Greedy}: Uses lookahead and selects the action that gives the biggest improvement in the estimated value of $\mathcal{F}$ over one edge addition. \item \textit{Preferential}: Previous works have considered preferential additions between nodes with the two lowest degrees~\cite{beygelzimer_improving_2005}, connecting a node with the lowest degree to a random node~\cite{wangAlgebraicConnectivityOptimization2008} or connecting the two nodes with the lowest degree product~\cite{wang_improving_2014}, i.e., adding an edge between the vertices $v,u$ that satisfy $\argmin_{v,u} {d_v \cdot d_u}$.
-We find the latter works best in all settings tested, and refer to it as \textit{LDP}. \item \textit{Fiedler Vector (FV)}: Introduced by~\citet{fiedler1973algebraic} and for robustness improvement by~\citet{wangAlgebraicConnectivityOptimization2008}, this strategy adds an edge between the vertices $v,u$ that satisfy $\argmax_{v,u} {|\mathbf{y}_v - \mathbf{y}_u|}$, where $\mathbf{y}$ is the Fiedler vector i.e., the eigenvector of the graph Laplacian $\mathcal{L}$ corresponding to the second smallest eigenvalue. \item \textit{Effective Resistance (ERes)}: Introduced by~\citet{ellens_effectivegraph_2011} and for robustness improvement as a local pairwise approximation by~\citet{wang_improving_2014}, this strategy selects vertices $v,u$ that satisfy $\argmax_{v,u} {\Omega_{v,u}}$. $\Omega_{v,u}$ is defined as $(\hat{\mathcal{L}}^{-1})_{vv} + (\hat{\mathcal{L}}^{-1})_{uu} -2(\hat{\mathcal{L}}^{-1})_{vu}$, where $\hat{\mathcal{L}}^{-1}$ is the pseudoinverse of $\mathcal{L}$. \item \textit{Supervised Learning (SL)}: We consider a supervised learning baseline by regressing on $\mathcal{F}$ to learn an approximate $\hat{\mathcal{F}}$.
-We use the same S2V architecture as \approachname, which we train using MSE loss instead of the Q-learning loss.
+\paragraph{Baselines.} We compare against the following approaches: \begin{itemize} \item \textit{Random}: This strategy randomly selects an available action. \item \textit{Greedy}: This strategy uses lookahead and selects the action that gives the biggest improvement in the estimated value of $\mathcal{F}$ over one edge addition. \item \textit{Preferential}: Previous works have considered preferential additions between nodes with the two lowest degrees~\cite{beygelzimer_improving_2005}, connecting a node with the lowest degree to a random node~\cite{wangAlgebraicConnectivityOptimization2008} or connecting the two nodes with the lowest degree product~\cite{wang_improving_2014}, i.e., adding an edge between the vertices $v,u$ that satisfy $\argmin_{v,u} {d_v \cdot d_u}$.
+We find the latter works best in all settings tested, and refer to it as \textit{LDP}. \item \textit{Fiedler Vector (FV)}: The concept of Fiedler Vector was introduced by \cite{fiedler1973algebraic} and for robustness improvement by~\cite{wangAlgebraicConnectivityOptimization2008}.
+This strategy adds an edge between the vertices $v,u$ that satisfy $\argmax_{v,u} {|\mathbf{y}_v - \mathbf{y}_u|}$, where $\mathbf{y}$ is the Fiedler vector i.e., the eigenvector of the graph Laplacian $\mathcal{L}$ corresponding to the second smallest eigenvalue. \item \textit{Effective Resistance (ERes)}: The concept of effective resistance was introduced by~\cite{ellens_effectivegraph_2011} and for robustness improvement as a local pairwise approximation by~\cite{wang_improving_2014}.
+This strategy selects vertices $v,u$ that satisfy $\argmax_{v,u} {\Omega_{v,u}}$. $\Omega_{v,u}$ is defined as $(\hat{\mathcal{L}}^{-1})_{vv} + (\hat{\mathcal{L}}^{-1})_{uu} -2(\hat{\mathcal{L}}^{-1})_{vu}$, where $\hat{\mathcal{L}}^{-1}$ is the pseudoinverse of $\mathcal{L}$. \item \textit{Supervised Learning (SL)}: We consider a supervised learning baseline by regressing on $\mathcal{F}$ to learn an approximate $\hat{\mathcal{F}}$.
+We use the same S2V architecture as \algoname, which we train using MSE loss instead of the Q-learning loss.
 To select actions for a graph $G$, the agent considers all graphs $G'$ that are one edge away, selecting the one that satisfies $\argmax_{G'} {\hat{\mathcal{F}}}$. \end{itemize}